yui540/satella.io/README_en.md

 ```
 yarn start
 ```
-If you start the software, click to second button on your right and select the model_data folder of satella.io.
-With that in mind, you will be able to see the model of the character.
+After starting the software, click the second button on your right and select the model_data folder of satella.io.
+It will display character model.

 ## The challenge to develop a "Live2D alike" software

-Craft and make an open software who "brings life to illustrations" make me feels that for me, it is a good experience.
+Crafting and making an open source software that "brings life to illustrations" is the feel I had making this, it is a good experience.

-I've learned 3D modeling techniques from scratch so it seems rough but i hope that it brings me differents ways of making software.
+I've learned 3D modeling techniques from scratch so it may seem rough but I hope that it brings me differents ways of making software.

-satella.io is a web service which i will pursue the development
+satella.io is a web service which I will keep working on.

 #### I expect that it evolves further.

-## The looks of the polygons moving throughout the character
+## How the polygons look moving throughout the character
 ### Wink expression
 ![preview2](sample/s2.png)